Lehman Engel

-A. Lehman Engel (born September 14, 1910, Jackson, Mississippi - died August 29, 1982, New York City) was an American composer and conductor of Broadway musicals, television and film.
+A. Lehman Engel (September 14, 1910 – August 29, 1982) was an American composer for television, film, and operas and a conductor of Broadway musicals and operas.

 Work in theatre, television and films

-Engel worked in a variety of positions on television specials.
-He was composer and conductor of the music for the famed 1954 television production of Shakespeare's Macbeth, starring Maurice Evans and Judith Anderson, but did not work on the 1960 remake starring the same two actors.
+Engel worked in various positions on television specials.
+He was the composer and conductor of the music for the famed 1954 television production of Shakespeare's Macbeth, starring Maurice Evans and Judith Anderson.
+However, he did not work on the 1960 remake starring the same two actors.

-He was conductor of the first (and so far, the only) television version of Leonard Bernstein's Wonderful Town (1958) (TV), as well as, in the preceding years, of the Hallmark Hall of Fame productions of Shakespeare's The Taming of the Shrew in 1956, Twelfth Night in 1957, and The Tempest in 1960, all with Maurice Evans.
-He also conducted the music for the Broadway musical version of Li'l Abner, but not for the 1959 film version of the show.
-The music in the film was conducted by Joseph J. Lilley.
+He was the conductor of the television version of Leonard Bernstein's Wonderful Town (1958) (TV).
+In the preceding years, he also conducted the Hallmark Hall of Fame's productions of Shakespeare's The Taming of the Shrew (1956), Twelfth Night (1957), and The Tempest (1960) and the Broadway musicals Shangri-La (1956) and Li'l Abner (1956).
 He also musically directed and vocally arranged the 1959 musical Take Me Along.

-Engel also composed the music for the 1939 Broadway revival of Hamlet, starring Maurice Evans, as well as for the original 1948 stage production of Maxwell Anderson's Anne of the Thousand Days, starring Rex Harrison and Joyce Redman.
+Engel also composed the music for the 1939 Broadway revival of Hamlet, starring Maurice Evans; the original 1948 stage production of Maxwell Anderson's Anne of the Thousand Days, starring Rex Harrison and Joyce Redman; and for the 1960 play There Was a Little Girl, starring Jane Fonda and Dean Jones.